ktrinh93/liri-node-app/README.md

 This LIRI (Language Interpretation and Recognition Interface) application is written as a node application.

 TO RUN:
-Create a .env file where the file contents are as follows:
+Create an .env file where the file contents are as follows:
 -------------------------------------
-# Spotify API keys                   |
-                                     |
 SPOTIFY_ID=your-spotify-id           |
 SPOTIFY_SECRET=your-spotify-secret   |
 -------------------------------------